Munene-Kariuki/Todo-list-django/README.md

     $ python manage.py runserver

 ### Live Link
-* The live link for the project is
+* The application is deployed at https://web-production-9bf6.up.railway.app

 ## Technology and Tools Used